roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

   return seed;
 }
 ```
-So, we can calculate the next seed just based on the previous one
+So, we can calculate the next seed using the code:
 ```python
 from pwn import *